darktable-org/dtdocs/content/module-reference/utility-modules/shared/collect-images.md

 : The name of the film roll to which the image belongs (which is the same as the name of the folder in which the image resides).
 Click while holding Ctrl+Shift to switch to the corresponding folder.
 Right-click to remove the collection or tell darktable that its location has changed in the file system.

 folder
 : The folder (file path) where the image file is located.
 Click while holding Ctrl+Shift to switch to the corresponding film roll.
 Right-click to remove the collection or tell darktable that its location has changed in the file system.
+Double-click to show only the images in the selected folder; Ctrl+click to show only the images from any sub-folders; Shift+click to show the images from the current folder plus all sub-folders.

 filename
 : The filename of the image